Are you fed up with rising electric utility rates?

 I was impressed!

-Anticipating a rapid approval from the City’s Planning Department, they went ahead and scheduled my installation.
+Anticipating a rapid approval from the City’s Planning Department, they scheduled my installation.
 I was certain they could not deliver on their promise so quickly.
-Just days before, a competing company told me their standard process would take 8 to 10 weeks.
-Other companies had even quoted as much as 3 to 4 months.
+Competing companies told me their standard process would take 8 to 12 weeks.
 But these guys did deliver!
-Before 8:30 in the morning on the scheduled date, their installation crew arrived, along with a delivery truck loaded with my solar panels, racking rails, and boxes of miscellaneous supplies.
+Before 8:30 on the morning on the scheduled date, their installation crew arrived, along with a delivery truck loaded with my solar panels, racking rails, and boxes of miscellaneous supplies.

 Again, I was impressed!
 They had promised to install “before Thanksgiving,” and they pulled it off.
 They reduced a process that would have taken their competition two months or longer, to just a few days.

-This is a company that I can work with, with professionals who know their craft and management that delivers on promises.
+I figured this is a company that I could work with, with professionals who know their craft and management that delivered on promises.

 So, I accepted the offer of employment, but on my own terms.
 I was brought up in a family of entrepreneurs with a customer-oriented commitment.
 I told Garrett that I would not work for his company, but that I would be pleased to work for his customers.

-Please use the information request form on this page, so we can get started on your solar project.
+Please use the information request form on this page, so we can get started on your next energy efficiency project.